SHARK DIVING NEWS FROM CAPE TOWN

 Gansbaai and Dyer Island

-As with False Bay, Gansbaai shark cage diving has experienced very unpredictable Great white shark sightings in 2018.
+As with False Bay, Great White shark cage diving in Gansbaai has experienced very unpredictable Great white shark sightings in 2018.

 I guess just like the sharks, shark tourists have also become adaptable and we are finding that everyone booked in either False Bay or Gansbaai are equally happy with seeing and cage diving with other species of shark.
 If you are visiting Cape Town over December and January we really look forward to hosting you for an exciting shark experience.